12 Tips on Living in Beautiful Arizona

 - Phoenix is called the Valley of the Sun because it’s surrounded by mountains.
 If you can identify these ranges, you’ll always be able to find your bearings: White Tanks are west, South Mountain is self explanatory, the Superstition Ridge line is east and McDowell Mountains are north-east.

 - Load up on sunblock, a good swimsuit, and find your local pools and use them.
 Drink lots of water, and make sure your car’s AC works correctly.
 Buy a sunshade for your car, and a patio shade as well, as that helps you from melting even more in July when its still 105 degrees at 10PM at night.

 - Sprint has for $4 a month road side service.
-Many car batteries die in the heat.
-If your car battery is over 4 years old you might consider buying a new one, it is on its last charge.
+Car batteries will die prematurely in the heat.
+If your car battery is over 4 years old you might consider buying a new one, it’s most likely ready to fail.

 - Expect about a year less on when your tires need to be replaced so you’re not replacing them on the side of the road in 122 degree heat.
 You will see evidence of skid marks followed by shredded tires out on the freeway.